project-ryoma/ryoma/docs/reference/tool/README.md

-# Aita tool
+# Ryoma tool
-Aita tool is an interface that can be used by AI agents to interact with the data platform.
+Ryoma tool is an interface that can be used by AI agents to interact with the data platform.

-Currently supported aita tools are:
+Currently supported ryoma tools are:

 - [SqlTool](sql.md)
 - [PandasTool](pandas.md)